bryandony/bryandony.github.io/_pages/openings.md

 **Who we are looking for:** In general, candidates should have experience in C++, and foundational knowledge in statistics and computer science/engineering.
 If interested, please send your resume as well as a bit about yourself and your interests to bdonyanavard@sdsu.edu.

 Desired Experience/Knowledge:
-* Experience in at least one of the following areas: cyber-physical systems, optimization, modeling, control systems
+* Experience in at least one of the following areas: cyber-physical systems, optimization, modeling, perception
 * Experience in the following languages: C++, Python
 * Ability to formulate problems and solve them independently and in groups
 * Strong analytical skills and ability to acquire new knowledge, apply it, and spread it to others